 Both .key and .private files are generated for symmetric cryptography algorithms such as HMAC-MD5, even though the public and private key are equivalent.

-To generate a 768-bit DSA key for the domain example.com, the following command would be issued:
+To generate an ECDSAP256SHA256 key for the domain example. com, the following command would be issued:

-dnssec-keygen -a DSA -b 768 -n ZONE example.com
+dnssec-keygen -a ECDSAP256SHA256 -n ZONE example.com

 The command would print a string of the form: